WebAssembly/spec/spectec/test-prose/TEST.md

     - expr is constant.
   - Or: elemmode_u0 is PASSIVE.
   - Or: elemmode_u0 is DECLARE.

+Elemmode_ok/active
+- the elem mode (ACTIVE x expr) is valid with the element type rt if:
+  - the table type C.TABLES[x] is defined in the context.
+  - C.TABLES[x] is (lim rt').
+  - rt matches the reference type rt'.
+  - the expression expr is valid with the value type I32.
+  - expr is constant.

+Elemmode_ok/passive
+- the elem mode PASSIVE is valid with rt.

+Elemmode_ok/declare
+- the elem mode DECLARE is valid with rt.

 Elem_ok
 - the table segment (ELEM elemtype expr* elemmode) is valid with the element type elemtype if: